PinkDiamond1/docs-24/docs/explanations/starlark.md

 1. The "flattened" list of commands are validated, which allows Kurtosis to report misconfigurations like typo'd ports or IP addresses before any execution happens
 1. The list of commands are executed

-On the second line you can see that Kurtosis created an [enclave][enclave] with the randomly chosen name `winter-mountain` for the script to execute in.
+On the second line you can see that Kurtosis created an [enclave][enclaves] with the randomly chosen name `winter-mountain` for the script to execute in.

 On the third line you can see the flattened list of commands that Kurtosis validated (which only contains `add_service`).

 On the fifth line you can see the output of the script.

 <!--------------- ONLY LINKS BELOW HERE --------------------------->
-[enclave]: ./architecture.md#enclaves
+[enclaves]: ./architecture.md#enclaves
+[six-properties]: ./six-properties.md